 - A. Insert an alternate player (if eligible and readily available).
-Proper handicap sequence procedures must be followed (see Interclub Rule 9.F). - B. Play with fewer than 8 players by playing one-man team (or teams) against the opponent's two-man team or teams.
-One-man team(s) must be listed in proper handicap sequence.
+Proper handicap sequence procedures must be followed (see Interclub Rule 11.A). - B. Play with fewer than 8 players by playing one-man team (or teams) against the opponent's two-man team or teams.
+One-man team(s) must be listed in proper handicap sequence, BUT the empty roster spot may be used in ANY match (i.e. the 3rd lowest H.I. player will play his match as a 2 v 1).
 Each team match must contain a minimum of four (4) competing players from each team for match results to be official.

 NOTE: A player listed on the match roster prior to the start of a match may join the four-ball match at any time, but only at the beginning of the next hole.
+(Rules of Golf Rule 23.4)

-6. TEAM CAPTAINS' DUTIES:
+7. TEAM CAPTAINS' DUTIES (Setup and Before Match):